Francois Anglade: Professor at Maynooth

-Anglade was credited with bringing the Presentation Sisters to Maynooth, setting up their school in the former Charter School and assisted with the building of the convent chapel in 1832.
+Anglade was credited with bringing the Presentation Sisters to Maynooth, setting up their school in the former Charter School, and assisted with the building of the convent chapel in 1832.
 The Presentation Sisters would later provide laundry services to the college, and a hostel for sisters studying in Maynooth.
 Anglade, along with Delahouge, Brown, and John MacHale, were signatories to the because of the two French clerics, the so-called Sorbonne Manifesto, in Maynooth, which stated that the training they gave to priests in Maynooth was not in conflict with the government.

 Legacies and death

 Anglade was the executor of Delahogue's will.
-Charles McNally Bishop of Clogher was executor of Anglade's will, his papers were placed in the Clogher Diocesean Archive.
+Charles McNally Bishop of Clogher was executor of Anglade's will, his papers were placed in the Clogher Diocesan Archive.
 He remained in Maynooth until his death in 1834, and he is buried in the college cemetery.